 Learn from the locals

 As I mentioned above, the end of the day has some of the best light and that’s when the big guns come out (no it’s not what you’re thinking) I’m talking about the hard-core photographers, not professionals necessarily, but the locals.
-They sport cameras and lenses that would make National Geographic envious; the kind that resemble megaphones and can shoot up the nostril of an animal 100 feet away.
+They sport cameras and lenses that would make National Geographic envious; the kind that resembles megaphones and can shoot up the nostril of an animal 100 feet away.